 Common Injuries from Hotel Pools

-The most common type of accident that happens around hotel pools are slip and fall accidents.
-These accident can include:
+The most common type of accident that happens around hotel pools is slip and fall accidents.
+These accidents can include:

 - Bruises and lacerations